 - Difficulty swallowing

-Another reason for removal of a lap band and conversion to a subsequent bariatric operation is the development of band slippage.
+Band slippage may be another reason for the removal of a lap band and conversion to a subsequent bariatric operation.
 A band slippage occurs when the band moves down the stomach, creating a bigger pouch above it.
 Some patients may also develop new heartburn symptoms after a lap band procedure.
 For patients with severe heartburn symptoms that do not respond to anti-acid medications, lap band removal may relieve the symptoms.

-With long-term use of lap band, some patients may develop esophageal dilation (expansion of tissue), dysmotility (lack of movement) or esophagitis (inflammation).
-Because of these issues, we do not perform the adjustable gastric band, more commonly known as the “Lap Band” procedure at Texas Endosurgery Associates in Houston.
+With long-term use of the lap band, some patients may develop esophageal dilation (expansion of tissue), dysmotility (lack of movement) or esophagitis (inflammation).
+Because of these issues, we do not perform the adjustable gastric band, more commonly known as the “lap band” procedure at Texas Endosurgery Associates, in Houston.